Smarticles101/exercism-config-visualizations/README.md

 npm install -g exercism-config-visualizations
 ```

+## Contribute

+This has been designed to make it easy to create your own reports.
+Make a file named with the slug for your report in [reports](reports/).
+See the [exercise-count](reports/exercise-count.js) report as a good example of how to make a new report.

+If you return false the program will assume you handled output yourself.
+Otherwise return a string for that output.
+If you want to take advantage of CSV or tabular output return a multi-dimensional array with headers as the first row.

 ## Reports

 - [unconfigured](#unconfigured) - List Track(s) that are missing: Diff(iculty) or Topics
 - [exercises](#exercises) - Active exercises per track: Track, Count, Exercises (List)
 - [exercise](#exercise) - Information about exercises across tracks: Exercise, Track, Diff(iculty), Topics
+- [exercise-count](#exercise-count) - List the number of exercises per track: Track, Exercise Count
 - [topics](#topics) - All topics used across all tracks: Topic, Count, Tracks (using this topic)
 - [averages](#averages) - The average values of track configuration: Track, Diff(iculty), Topics (per exercise)